insub4067/2weeks-of-Python-Challenge/README.md

 Day 7: Holiday.
 Day 8: Scrap Jobs from 'alba.co.kr' and save as .csv file.
 Day 9-10: Scrap news from Hacker news and make my own page and show the datas.
+Day 11-12: Get selected categories by user and show articles sorted by thumbsup which is scrapped from web page